arjunrs1/MoDiffAE/README.md

 ```bash
 python -m {path_to_script} --help
 ```
+In the case of the training script, the model_type must also be specified.

 ## Training
 There are three models that can be trained.
 The MoDiffAE core, the semantic regressor and the semantic generator.